MinaProtocol/mina/rfcs/0024-Non-consensus-node-protocol.md

 ##### Block header at the best tip

-An NC node needs a block header at the best tip to validate the account state and the status of transactions users are concerned with.
+A non-consensus node needs a block header at the best tip to validate the account state and the status of transactions users are concerned with.
 The ledger hash in staged ledger hash is the merkle root of the latest state of the ledger that has all the transactions on that chain applied to it.
 A block header also has a snarked ledger hash which is for the ledger for which there is a SNARK that proves all the transactions claimed to be applied is indeed applied.
-By verfifying the blockchain snark, NC node also verifies this other snark also called a transaction snark without having to apply it themselves(recursive composition of zkSNARKS, wohoo!).
+By verfifying the blockchain snark, the non-consensus node also verifies this other snark also called a transaction snark without having to apply it themselves(recursive composition of zkSNARKS, wohoo!).
 A Snarked ledger is always behind the latest state at least by one block (in the case of max throughput during the steady state of the network ) and so wouldn't reflect the account state at the best tip.
 Hence we need to use staged ledger to look up the account state.
 However, unlike snarked ledger, the staged ledger does not have the SNARK that includes all the transactions generated yet.
 The blockchain snark currently does not guarantee anything about the staged ledger hash except that it exists and the transactions applied to it.
-[Here's](#Staged-ledger-validity) what we could do to change that <!-- and so we will need to do some work in this regard (explain having staged ledger hash in pending coinbase) to provide the assurance of a full node. -->
+[Here's](#Staged-ledger-validity) what we could do to change that.

-Now that NC nodes have the merkle root of the latest ledger, they can request merkle paths to their accounts from peers that store the full state and verify it agaisnt the staged ledger hash.
-With the account state from peers, an NC node can:
+Now that non-consensus nodes have the merkle root of the latest ledger, they can request merkle paths to their accounts from peers that store the full state and verify it agaisnt the staged ledger hash.
+With the account state from peers, a non-consensus node can:

 1. Check the balance
 2. Get the latest account nonce and use it to send transactions.(Also, infer the latest nonce from local transaction pool)
 3. Check the status of sent transactions.This is achieved by comparing the receipt-chain hash from the account state.
-For example if an NC node sends transactions t1, t2, and t3 in that order and the reciept chain hashes are r1, r2, and r3 and if the account receipt-chain hash is r2 it would mean that t1 and t2 were included in the block and t3 is still pending.
+For example if a non-consensus node sends transactions t1, t2, and t3 in that order and the reciept chain hashes are r1, r2, and r3 and if the account receipt-chain hash is r2 it would mean that t1 and t2 were included in the block and t3 is still pending.

-An NC node can delegate an account's state using the existing command `coda client delegate-stake`
+An non-consensus node can delegate an account's state using the existing command `coda client delegate-stake`

 ##### Block header at some block k (root of the transition frontier)

 For wallets to be able to show if transactions are finalized with a reasonable probability, non-consensus nodes will need to track the state of block at some length `v` such that the probablity of a fork of length `v` is extremely low.

 On startup, a non-consensus node will request from its peers the block header at root and subsequent changes in the root need to be gossiped (layer 2).
-Given the root and the best tip, NC nodes should be able to verify that they are indeed on the same chain.
+Given the root and the best tip, non-consensus nodes should be able to verify that they are indeed on the same chain.
 This is currently done using a merkle list of state hashes between the root and the best tip and the same can be used for non-consensus nodes as well.

-With the block header at the root, NC nodes can query the account state from the staged ledger materialized from the snarked ledger.
+With the block header at the root, non-consensus nodes can query the account state from the staged ledger materialized from the snarked ledger.

-The value `v` in full nodes (called `k`) and is currently 2160 which means for a transaction to be finalized with a really really high probability, it would take 10 days.
+The value `v` in full nodes (called `k`) is currently 2160 which means, for a transaction to be finalized with a really high probability, it would take 10 days.
 That does not seem like a good user experience.
 Transactions on Bitcoin and Ethereum are finalized after 6 (~an hour) and 30 (~7mins) block respectively.

-Here's probability that there will be a fork of length `v` and `b` block_window_duration and assuming 40% of adversarial stake (\(\epsilon\)):
+Here are the probabilities that there will be a fork of length `v` assuming 40% of adversarial stake (\(\epsilon\)). `b` is the block_window_duration :

 | v | fork probability ||| wait-time||||
 |---|----------|--------|----------|----------|------|-----|-----|